Category: #alzheimers

 You are often unprepared and usually overwhelmed when the need hits.
 Why is identifying as a caregiver a good thing?
 It opens you up to possibilities of help and care.
 It also helps your primary care doctor know what to look out for in your own health needs.

 Can you be a man and be a caregiver too?
 I think you can.
 Some men may feel it makes them look weak.
 That is not true.
 A caregiver has to be strong both physically and mentally.
 It is a very hard job.
 Strength under control is how I look at it.
 You have the physical strength when you need it, but you can be kind, nurturing, and loving too.
 To me, that is a protector.
-Another good thing about men as caregivers is that they are more vocal advocates for their loved one.
+Another good thing about men as caregivers is that they are more vocal advocates for their loved one when they are in a caregiving role.

 Guys, you may feel that you are failing if you aren’t able to “fix-it.”
 You are not a failure.
 Sometimes, things cannot be fixed.
 You have to be strong enough to let things “be as they are.”
 That sucks and it hurts.
 It doesn’t mean that we do not have hope or work toward goals, but we can accept things just as they are, right now.
 I can accept reality but I never give up.